This document describes and defines the on-disk database file format used by SQLite.

 The "usable size" of a database page is the page size specify by the 2-byte integer at offset 16 in the header less the "reserved" space size recorded in the 1-byte integer at offset 20 in the header.
 The usable size of a page might be an odd number.
 However, the usable size is not allowed to be less than 480.
 In other words, if the page size is 512, then the reserved space size cannot exceed 32.

 The maximum and minimum embedded payload fractions and the leaf payload fraction values must be 64, 32, and 32.
-These values were originally intended to as tunable parameters that could be used to modify the storage format of the b-tree algorithm.
+These values were originally intended to be tunable parameters that could be used to modify the storage format of the b-tree algorithm.
 However, that functionality is not supported and there are no current plans to add support in the future.
 Hence, these three bytes are fixed at the values specified.

 The file change counter is a 4-byte big-endian integer which is incremented whenever the database file is unlocked after having been modified.
 When two or more processes are reading the same database file, each process can detect database changes from other processes by monitoring the change counter.
 A process will normally want to flush its database page cache when another process modified the database, since the cache has become stale.
 The file change counter facilitates this.